The Executive Summary is available in English and Japanese (日本語).

 Renewable energy has emerged as an increasingly competitive way to meet new power generation needs.
-This comprehensive cost report from the International Renewable Energy Agency (IRENA) highlights the latest trends for each of the main renewable power technologies, based on the latest cost and auction price data from projects around the world.
+This comprehensive Renewable Power Generation Costs in 2017 from the International Renewable Energy Agency (IRENA) highlights the latest trends for each of the main renewable power technologies, based on the latest cost and auction price data from projects around the world.

 Broadly, the study finds:

 - Renewable power generation costs continue to fall and are already very competitive to meet needs for new capacity.